-Floors including sub-floors Repair category 1 Notes Creaking was noted within some apartments.
+Floors including sub-floors

+Repair category 1

+Notes Sections of flooring were found to creak when walked on.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.